tendermint/tendermint/docs/architecture/adr-074-timeout-params.md

 file will be used as the defaults for these new consensus parameters in the [consensus parameter defaults][default-consensus-params].

-Validation of these new parameters will be identical to their validation currently.
+Validation of these new parameters will be identical to their [validation currently][time-param-validation].
 Namely, these parameters must be non-negative.

 ### Removal of Old Parameters

 The old `timeout-*` parameters that are configured in the [config.toml][config-toml] will be removed completely.

 ### Optional: Temporary Local Overrides